Home (Simply Red album)

 Home is the eighth studio album by British pop and soul band Simply Red, released in 2003.
 It is the first Simply Red album released on band frontman Mick Hucknall's own record label, Simplyred.com.
 The album was a success all around the world, and includes the hit singles, "Sunrise", "Fake", "You Make Me Feel Brand New" and "Home".

 The album includes three cover versions: the Bob Dylan song, "Positively 4th Street", The Stylistics' soul hit, "You Make Me Feel Brand New", and the Dennis Brown song, "Money in My Pocket".
 "Sunrise" borrows a loop from the 1981 Hall & Oates song "I Can't Go for That (No Can Do)", as well as some of the lyrics.

+Critical reception

+Caroline Sullivan from The Guardian described Home as "luxuriant" and "accomplished," praising Mick Hucknall for staying true to Simply Red's signature "cappuccino-soul" style while still sounding "angelically" refined.
+She concluded that the album proves "there is life in the old haircut yet," highlighting its polished mix of white funk, R&B influences, and elegant cover versions.
+Dotmusic editor Gary Crossing praised Hucknall's "superb voice" and acknowledged his long record of pop classics, noting that even if his songwriting is uneven, his best work remains memorable.
+He ultimately concluded that the album is "not the finest of offerings," but still contains "plenty here to remind us of why we loved the man and his voice in the first place."

+Michael Hubbard, writing for musicOMH, described Home as "business as usual," noting that Simply Red continue to rely on their familiar "pop-tinged soul-ballad" formula that has long defined their success.
+He acknowledged that while the album is "not the best work" the band has ever produced, it nonetheless demonstrates Hucknall's distinctive place in pop music and features moments of polished, well-crafted production.
+Rolling Stones Richard Abowitz argued that while Hucknall's long experience with Simply Red occasionally shines through on Home, particularly on tracks such as "Fake" and "Home Loan Blues," the album is ultimately uneven and lacking inspiration.
+He criticized the reliance on sampling and cover versions as "pointless" or "embarrassing," concluding that Hucknall "would do better to ignore the comforts of Home next time and instead just get more lost."